-Such acquisitions will be reported daily to the AMF and published on the AMF website in accordance with current regulations.
-This information will also be published, in French and English, on the Company's website (www.rothschildandco.com) and will thus be available to the Company's shareholders residing in the United States of America (the "U.S. Shareholders").
+These purchases and the upward crossing of the threshold of 50% of the voting rights by the Offeror have been declared to the AMF and published on the AMF website in accordance with the regulations in force34.
+This information was also published, in French and English, on the website of the Company (www.rothschildandco.com) and was thus available to the Company's shareholders residing in the United States of America (the "U.S. Shareholders").